SamiKalliomaki/eppabasic/static/manual/en/commands/randomize.md

 Initializes random number generator using given seed.
 Random number generator initialized using the same seed always produces same numbers.
-By default, time based value is used seed.
+By default, time based value is used as seed.

 Example
 ---------